underlost/tera/README.md

 ##3rd party scripts used

 ####Bootstrap Framework
 I chose to go with Bootstrap instead of a a normalize/reset css because of a couple reasons.
 Besides the normal reset, Bootstrap provides several handy utilities for alignment and the ability to customize forms.
-In general I’ve found working with Bootstrap is also easier for making sites compatible across all browsers, with ut the need to use a lot of extra pesky little hacks to make things work in older browsers like IE7/8.
+In general I’ve found working with Bootstrap is also easier for making sites compatible across all browsers, with out the need to use a lot of extra pesky little hacks to make things work in older browsers like IE7/8.

 The other primary reason I went with Bootstrap was the javascript components like the carousel.
 Instead of writing a custom jquery plugin or javascript file from scratch, it was much quicker to include bootstrap-carousel.js to display the selection of videos.
 And with LESS, I have the ability to customize its look however I needed.